Menu

 Step 6 – Renewal & Keeping your private plan active

-Once a private plan application is approved, it’s valid for 8 years.
-Beginning in November 2024 (and every November annually), you must submit an attestation to the FAMLI Division to certify that
+Once your Private Plan application is approved, it’s valid for 8 years.
+Every November, you must submit an annual attestation to the FAMLI Division through the My FAMLI+ Employer portal to certify that

 • your contact information is still accurate